UPSC Civil Service Exam Syllabus

 CSAT

-• Verbal & Non-Verbal Reasoning – R S Aggarwal
+• Verbal & Non-Verbal Reasoning by R.S.
+Aggarwal

-• IAS General Studies Prelims Solved Papers – Vishal Publications
+Solved Papers IAS General Studies Prelims Solved Papers by Vishal Publications

 • Indian Art and Culture by Nitin Singhania